tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

             F---G  unfinished dependent work
 ```

-The hotfix matters, but the surrounding stack may not be ready to merge.
-Other branches may already depend on its current commit history.
+The hotfix matters, but the surrounding stack may not be ready.
+Other branches may already depend on its current history.

-Rebasing the entire stack merely to extract one fix may disrupt active work.

-A practical team can create a fresh branch from current `main`, cherry-pick or replay the fix, test it, and merge it from there:
+Instead of rebasing the entire stack, the team can create a fresh branch from current `main`, cherry-pick or replay the fix, test it, and merge it there:

 ```text
 main